Frequently Asked Questions

 How long does my child need to stay home if they tested positive for COVID-19 or the doctor said they likely have COVID-19?

-If your student has COVID 19 or has symptoms, they need to stay home and away from others until ALL 3 of the following have happened:
+If a student has COVID 19 or has symptoms, they need to stay home and away from others until ALL 3 of the following have happened:

 They have NOT had a fever without taking fever reducing medicine (like Tylenol or Advil) for 24 hours